 Bent Creek is popular for after-dinner rides, because it is just a few minutes' drive from Western North Carolina's largest city, Asheville.
 A campground, mountain lake, and family recreation area make this area very popular with tourists.
-Due to the crowds, this area is patrolled nearly every summer weekend by members of Southeastern Mountain Bike Patrol.

 This trail network can be connected with others in Pisgah National Forest via the unimproved Bent Creek Gap Road to make long, epic type rides.
 This area is also a perfect place to begin your day trips if you plan on spending several days in Pisgah.

 Though less advanced riders may find them difficult, none of the trails in the Bent Creek trail system are considered extremely technical - especially since most have been re-graded in the last few months.
 Most trails follow old road or railroad beds and have only a few areas that require significant technical skill, with steeps, rocks, roots, mud, and creek crossings.
 Fast, hardpacked sections of trail lie between these obstacles.

 A lot of work has been put into Bent Creek's trail system over the last decade or so.
 Here's a summary of what's been done: